ssdev-95/my-inventory-front/README.md

 ## Features

 - Store and manage product data, such as quantities and expirations;
-- Show what's expirating on, expired products may no longer be visible for user;
+- Show what's expirating on, expired products may no longer be visible for user(coming soon);
-- Local and cloud(coming soon) data storage (storage currently not working);
+- Data storage on Firebase Realtime Database;
-- PWA version comming soon, or not so soon rs.
+- PWA version coming soon, or not so soon rs.

 ## Teconolgies embed